 Oral appliances

-Oral appliances, also known as mandibular advancement devices or splints, are custom-made devices that can help alleviate the symptoms of snoring and sleep apnea.
+Also known as mandibular advancement devices or splints, oral appliances are custom-made devices that can help alleviate the symptoms of snoring and sleep apnea.
 They work by repositioning the lower jaw and tongue, which can help keep the airway open during sleep.
 In fact, studies have shown that oral appliances can be just as effective as Continuous Positive Airway Pressure (CPAP) machines for treating mild to moderate obstructive sleep apnea.

 Oral appliances are also more comfortable and less invasive than surgery, making them an attractive option for those seeking treatment.
-They need to be tailored to each individual’s unique needs and medical history.
+We tailor them to each individual’s unique needs and medical history.
 Overall, oral appliances provide a non-invasive and effective solution for snoring and sleep apnea sufferers.

 If you or a loved one suffers from sleep apnea or snoring, you know firsthand the impact it can have on your well-being and quality of life.
-It is important to seek treatment from a trusted and experienced professional.
+You need to seek treatment from a trusted and experienced professional.
 Henrich Dental, located in Tulsa, OK, offers comprehensive sleep apnea treatment and snoring treatment options that can help patients achieve better restorative sleep.

-Dr. Frank Henrich has been practicing for several years and is dedicated to providing superior care to his patients.
-Utilizing advanced technologies and techniques, Henrich Dental can create custom oral appliances that allow patients to breathe easier while they sleep.
-With a focus on patient comfort and satisfaction, Henrich Dental is the clear choice for anyone looking to reclaim a good night’s sleep.
+Dr. Frank Henrich has been practicing for several years.
+He is dedicated to providing superior care to his patients.
+Using advanced technologies and techniques, Henrich Dental can create custom oral appliances that allow patients to breathe easier while they sleep.
+With a focus on patient comfort and satisfaction, Henrich Dental is the clear choice for anyone seeking a good night’s sleep and improve your quality of life

-Most adults require seven to nine hours of sleep per night to feel their best.
+Most adults need seven to nine hours of sleep daily to feel their best.
 Your level of activity, genetics, and physical condition can all affect how much you personally need.
 For instance, those who engage in intense physical activity or are athletes may need nine hours of sleep.
 Sleep demands for older people decrease by an hour to seven to eight hours per night.

 Within the typical range, each person’s needs for sleep differ.
-However, if you discover that you are sleeping much more or less than seven hours each night, it may be an indication of a sleep issue or an underlying medical condition.
+However, if you discover that you are sleeping much more or less than seven hours each night, it may indicate a sleep issue or an underlying medical condition.

 Excessive fatigue is the most noticeable symptom of sleep loss.
 Other indicators of inadequate sleep include: